python3statement/pycon-2017/proposal.md

 this includes potential future version of Python which requires making tough, unknowable decisions.
 Is the version of Python post 3.9 be 3.10 or 4 ?

-META: ^^ could someone please explain this better; why not just not release an sdist for that version until it is actually released? why is this a problem?

-RESPONSE : Because you can only release an SDIST for:
- - All version of Python
- - A minor version.
 You can't target only a minor as your user not solely consist of a specific minor version of Python.

 Also, PyPI does not allow you to upload multiple sdist.
 So this solution won't work if you want to be in the cheeseshop anyway!

-META: ^^ Does this apply to both legacy and warehouse?
-Both.
-RESPONSE : Same DB.
-Also fewer and fewer people know what the cheeses chop is.

-Example: (???
-Ask Donald)

 The new way
 ~~~~~~~~~~~